aJustinOng/aJustinOng.github.io/index.md

 ## **Work Experience**

-App Dev Intern @ J.B.
+### App Dev Intern @ J.B.
 Hunt Transport

+I was assigned multiple stories relating to maintaining and updating a shipping/booking application.

-CS Research Assistant @ Southern Arkansas University
+### CS Research Assistant @ Southern Arkansas University

+Assisting my professor in research projects, with a focus on ViT (vision transformers) object detection.
+Primarily using Python.

-Peer Tutor @ Southern Arkansas University
+### Peer Tutor @ Southern Arkansas University

+In-person supplemental tutoring to peers for classes I have previously taken such as Computer Science, Calculus, Physics, and Composition.

 # ---